blueprinthq/work-simulation/README.md

 ## Submission

 When you're done:
-1. Push your changes to your fork of this repository
+1. Push your changes to your fork of this repository and make it public
 2. Send us the link to your repository
 3. Include any additional notes or documentation about your implementation